RimworldTogether/Guide/src/features/events.md

 - **Cooldown Period**: If the server has the setting enabled, there is a 1-hour cooldown before the same player can be targeted again.
 This can be adjusted in the `ServerConfig.json` file inside the `Core` folder.
 - **Silver Requirement**: The player triggering the event must carry enough silver to cover the event fee.
 - **Target Must Be Online**: The target player must be online for the event to be triggered.

-## Available Events

-With this mod, players can send various in-game events to each other for a silver fee set by the server owner.
-Available events include:

-- **Raid**: An enemy raid will attack the target.
-- **Infestation**: A sudden infestation of dangerous creatures will occur.
-- **Mech Cluster**: A mechanoid cluster will land near the target, posing a threat.
-- **Toxic Fallout**: A toxic fallout event will blanket the area, affecting crops and health.
-- **Manhunter Pack**: A pack of manhunting animals will attack the target.
-- **Wanderer**: A wanderer with potentially useful traits will arrive at the settlement.
-- **Farm Animals**: Additional farm animals will appear at the target location.
-- **Ship Chunk**: A chunk of a crashed ship will land, containing valuable resources.
-- **Trader Caravan**: A caravan of traders will arrive, offering goods for trade.

-## How to Trigger Events

-1. Move a caravan to the settlement of the player you wish to send an event to.
-2. Click the `Events` button.
-3. Choose an event from the list.
-4. Pay the associated fee with silver.

 ## Troubleshooting